riscv-europe/summit-website-development/summit/2024/demoday.md

 ### Guidelines

-- The university demo day is limited to universities and research institutions
+- The university demo day is limited to universities and research institutions (worldwide)
 - Demonstrators can be results from joint projects with industry, but the focus must be clearly on the academic partner(s)
 - Presentations are limited to an overview slide
 - The actual demo should showcase your great results, either around a chip, FPGA or software